foxpy/inaccurate-pi/README.md

 ## Compatibility

-Runs on Linux. **Hopefully** runs on Windows but I have not tested it.
+Runs on Linux and Windows.
+Possibly (doubt) runs on MacOS (untested).
-Makefile is still not adapted for Windows though.